 Obtain Test Credentials (Step 1 and 2)

-The first step is to obtain a Test Key from the FedEx Developer Resource Center.
+The first step is to obtain a Test Key (not a Production Key) from the FedEx Developer Resource Center.

 - Login to the FedEx Developer Resource Center and click FedEx Web Services > Develop and Test.

 - Navigate to "Obtain Test Key" and click "Get Your Test Key".

 - Complete the wizard and check your email for the credentials.